 E-mail Accounts ?

 Additional Server Types You can choose the type of server your new e-mail acount will work with.

 Outlook supports these additional e-mail server types.
-Select the server type you want to connect to and click Next.
+Select the server type you want to connect to and dick Next.

 Additional Server Types

 Scalix Server

+,

+a 1 1

 < Back Next > Cancel